The Bankrate promise

 In addition to or (in some cases) instead of the above, “generally, two months’ of bank statements are needed to show those payments being deposited into the retiree’s account,” Becker says.
 “Since there is no paycheck, the bank statements serve the same purpose.
 The deposits have to match what the forms show.”

-Capital gains, on the other hand, are reported on IRS Form 1040.
-For interest, dividends and capital gains, Becker says you “must have a two-year history of those types of income and show that [you] have enough assets for those types of income to continue.”
+Capital gains, dividends, and interest on the other hand, are reported on IRS Form 1040 (possibly backed by 1099s and Schedule K-1).
+Becker says you “must have a two-year history of those types of income and show that [you] have enough assets for those types of income to continue.”

 You might also be required to furnish:

 - Letters from organizations providing income